 Co-ops, when properly structured and operating according to the co-op definition, values and principles, are twice as durable as any other form of incorporation including public companies, partnerships and societies.

 As a Co-op, our aim is to cover our costs and achieve a small surplus to re-invest in the provision of services.

 As a Co-op we aim for a work environment that is supportive and enjoyable for volunteers, and for staff and for practitioners, who work within the Co-op as independent contracts.

 We believe that communities are best equipped to identify their priorities and that the co-op structure is ideal for providing the services most needed by individuals and groups in each area.

 We are linked to, and supported by, a network of wellness, social services and health co-ops across and beyond Canada.
-Learn more about co-operatives on our dedicated Resource page (coming soon!).
+Learn more about co-operatives on our dedicated Resource page.

 Our Board of Directors is diverse and manages the activities of the co-op as our organization is primarily volunteer-run.

-As Chair of the Board, her priorities are to continue building a strong board, ensuring full awareness and use of the co-op identity, and supporting member-owners and the community in the pursuit and maintenance of health and wellness.
-She feels the ideal is a range of services such as Nurse Practitioners, Nutritionists, Kinesiologists, Counselors etc working in partnership with each other and community organizations.
-If you are interested in shifting the focus from Medical treatment of sickness to helping our members and neighbours to maintain HEALTH, she invites you to sit in on a VCHC event or Board meeting.
+Our priorities are to continue building a strong board, ensuring full awareness and use of the co-op identity, and supporting member-owners and the community in the pursuit and maintenance of health and wellness.
+We feel the ideal is a range of services such as Nurse Practitioners, Nutritionists, Kinesiologists, Counselors, etc., working in partnership with each other and community organizations.
+If you are interested in shifting the focus from Medical treatment of sickness to helping our members and neighbours to maintain HEALTH, we invite you to sit in on a VCHC event.